 The San Diego Zoo’s Insect House, just down the path from the Petting Paddock in the Children’s Zoo, is an area abuzz with wonder!
 Terrariums set into the walls showcase stick insects, leafcutter ants, roaches, beetles, scorpions, and spiders, giving you a rare opportunity to marvel at the planet’s spineless wonders.
-There is even a beehive for a small observation colony of western honeybees, enclosed in glass so you can watch the busy bees in action at certain times of the year.
+Plans for a beehive for a small observation colony of western honeybees are currently in the works.

 You may have heard of Colony Collapse Disorder (CCD), the rapid loss of entire honeybee colonies.
 A dramatic decline in these pollinators could severely hurt our food supplies.
 The reasons for the decline are still unclear, but it is believed that the use of pesticides, the types of crops we grow, disease from mites and fungus, and the stress of moving hives long distances for farming might all be damaging honeybee populations.
 It seems that beekeepers raising bees with organic methods and keeping them in permanent bee yards are not having as much trouble.